Gladiolus

 ( glad - ee - OH - lus )

-At-A-Glance InformationThese impressively-flowering plants, nicknamed 'Glads', need full sun and regular waterings during their growth and bloom periods.
+At-A-Glance InformationThese impressively-flowering plants, nicknamed 'Glads', need full sun and regular waterings during their growth and blooming periods.
 The flowers will attract myriad pollinators to your garden, including hummingbirds and butterflies.
 They are prized for their colorful blooms which form on spikes.
 Flowers will open from the bottom to the top of the spike when they bloom.
 Great as part of cut flower gardens and when planted in border beds behind low, mounding plants.
 They can also be grown in pots with annuals around the bottoms.
+Take care when planting these beauties in your garden, as plant parts

 |